AlobarQuest/ADAS/domains/core/Domain 03 - tech-stack-constraints - Skeleton.md

-# Domain 03 — Tech Stack & Constraints (Profile-Aware Skeleton)
+# Domain 03 — Tech Stack & Constraints
+**Skeleton — Profile- & Mode-Aware**

 ## Purpose
-Summarize **this project's** tech stack selections and constraints.
+Summarize this project's tech stack choices and constraints, relative to:

-## ADAS Layers
-- Core rules: apply unless overridden
+- Core Domain 03
-- Profile: {{ADAS_PROFILE}} provides defaults
-- Project `.local`: customize here
+- Active Profile ({{ADAS_PROFILE}})
+- Usage Modes (Light, Heavy)

-## Technology Summary
+## Tech Stack Summary

 - Primary language:
 - Framework:
 - Backend provider:
+- Database:
 - UI libraries:
 - State management:
-- Additional constraints:

-## Overrides
-- Deviations from profile defaults:
-- Justification:
+- Other key tools:

-## Forbidden / Avoid
+## Constraints

-- Any technologies restricted by profile or ADAS core.
+- Required:
+- Allowed with justification:
+- Forbidden:

+## Mode Behavior

+- **Light Mode** (local, small changes):
+  - How should AI helpers interpret this file when doing small updates?

+- **Heavy Mode** (system-level changes):
+  - How should AI helpers use or update this file when the stack changes?

+## Profile Integration

+- How this project aligns with the Profile defaults:
+- Where it intentionally deviates (with ADR references if applicable).